Passengers and small passenger service (SPS) drivers both have rights.

-Passenger services include urban buses, taxis, shuttles, intercity buses, limousine services, coaches and dial-a-driver services.
+Passenger services include urban buses, taxis, shuttles, app-based services, intercity buses, limousine services, coaches and dial-a-driver services.

 You can expect your driver to:

 drive a vehicle that is in a safe and roadworthy condition and has a current certificate of fitness (CoF)